jeff00seattle/pyfortified-logging/README.rst

 Important Note
 ^^^^^^^^^^^^^^

-This Python project is a refactoring of `logging_fortified <https://pypi.org/project/logging-fortified/>`_ for the purpose of general usage intent.
+This Python project is a refactoring of `logging-mv-integrations <https://pypi.org/project/logging-mv-integrations/>`_ for the purpose of general usage intent.

 Work In Progress